Vukan, Grand Prince of Serbia: Biography

 Following Bodin's death in 1101, Bodin's half-brother Dobroslav II succeeded him as king of Duklja.
-Kočopar Branislavljević, Bodin's first cousin once removed, travelled from Dyrrhachium to Raška, forging an alliance with Vukan.
+Kočopar Branislavljević, Bodin's first cousin once removed, travelled from Dyrrhachium to Serbia, forging an alliance with Vukan.
 This alliance would prove worthy in their successful invasion of Duklja in 1102.
 The battle that ensued at the Morača led to the overthrow of Dobroslav II and the coronation of Kočopar to the throne.
-Dobroslav was subsequently banished to Raška.
+Dobroslav was subsequently banished to Serbia.
 However, Kočopar's reign was short-lived as well as Vukan had been planning to install Bodin's nephew, Vladimir to the throne of Duklja.
 Kočopar, having lost influence among the Zachlumoi, married the daughter of a Zachlumian (Bosnian) prince (knez).
 However, in the Chronicle of the Priest of Duklja, the chronicler specifically mentioned that at the time, Zachlumia was ruled by a ban, not a knez.
 Kočopar later died in battle against the Zachlumoi.
-Upon his death, Vukan installed Bodin's nephew Vladimir as planned, to whom he gave his daughter as a wife and so strengthened ties between Raška and Duklja.
+Upon his death, Vukan installed Bodin's nephew Vladimir as planned, to whom he gave his daughter as a wife and so strengthened ties between Serbia and Duklja.
 A mere pawn in dynastic conflicts, Vladimir was poisoned in 1118 under orders from Queen Jaquinta, widow of his late uncle, Constantine Bodin.
 Jaquinta then appointed her son, George, to the throne of Duklja.

 Upon spreading his influence in Duklja, Vukan invaded Byzantium once more in the spring of 1106.
 He was probably attempting to take advantage of the Norman campaign against the Byzantines (see Byzantine–Norman wars).
-In a battle, he defeated John II Komnenos again.
+In a battle, he defeated John Komnenos again.
 The war was concluded by November of that year, with Vukan being forced to send hostages once again to emperor Alexios I in return for peace.
 There is no written record of Vukan after this war.

 Scholars believe Vukan died after 1112.
 Vukan's successor was Uroš I his nephew through Marko.